tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 Explore later moves to a lesser depth by trusting that the move ordering works well

-### Search vs Lookup

-In the early game of some complex games, it may be worth it to pre-compute early games as they have high similarity over multiple games.
-This allows us to look up a previously chosen optimal action without researching every time.

 ### Move Ordering

 Since Alpha-Beta Pruning relies on information on other nodes, the order of which you explore nodes is significant